 Alternatively - and more helpfully if you change your mind immediately after setting up the block - you can simply tap the 'Block this caller' option again, after clicking the 'i' symbol next to a recent number (it changes to 'Unblock this caller' when you block them).

 How to block a number when caller ID is hidden

 It's fairly well known that basic call blocks are easy to bypass.
-(As we state at the end of this article, we encourage readers to respect call blocks and attempt to bypass them in emergency situations only.)
 All you need to do is hide your caller ID; you can do this in your iPhone's settings, or enter a country-specific code on a call-by-call basis.
 With no caller ID, the iPhone doesn't know who's calling, and therefore can't block the call, although it will indicate that the number has been withheld, that there is no caller ID, or that the caller is unknown.

 Fortunately, for those who are being harassed by persistent, abusive or stalking callers who know about this simple workaround, there are some options remaining.
 Here's what you need to know in order to block an unknown number.